Knox Grammar School: History

 Knox Grammar School was established on Sydney's North Shore in 1924, by the Presbyterian Church.
 The school was named after John Knox, the 16th century Scottish reformer, who planned a network of schools in every church parish.

 Knox opened as a Presbyterian Boys' School after founding members John Gilmore, William McIlrath, Robert Gillespie and Andrew Reid purchased the original property, 'Earlston', as the first school building.
 Now the Gillespie Heritage House, 'Earlston' was previously owned by Sir Charles Mackellar, was designed by architects Spain & Cosh, and built in 1908 for W. Moses Esq., Warrawee.

 The school was officially opened by the Hon.
 Sir George Fuller KCMG, Premier of New South Wales, on 5 February 1924.
 Under the founding headmaster Neil MacNeil, a Rhodes Scholar, Knox grew rapidly and survived the Great Depression.
-Student numbers rose from 28 in 1924 to over 300 in 1939.
+From 1924 to 1939 when MacNeil's time as headmaster ended the school's enrolment had risen from 28 to 300 students.